aduboseh/iter/docs/SECURITY.md

 We assume an adversary who:
 - Controls the AI assistant's queries
 - Can craft arbitrary JSON-RPC requests
-- Has knowledge of SCG's public documentation
+- Has knowledge of Iter's public documentation
 - May attempt prompt injection via responses
 - May use Unicode obfuscation techniques